2014 • 04 • 13

 Blogger: Kirk Acebron of Kirk Anatomy

-Everything you want in a beach destination you can find on and around Black Island — wide bed of white sand, coral gardens, limestone cliffs, and even a cave that houses a natural pool!
+Everything you want in a beach destination you can find on and around Black Island — a wide bed of white sand, coral gardens, limestone cliffs, and even a cave that houses a natural pool!
 Black Island (or Malajon Island) is located off the coast of Busuanga, Palawan.

 What’s more, there is also a Japanese ship that was submerged during World War II near the coast, adding another treat for snorkelers.